-Students are exposed to a variety of instruments and equipment related to the mechanical engineering design process.
-Key areas of interest are machining, measurement, welding, and other forms of manufacturing.
-Other topics include solid modeling, additive manufacturing, and laser cutting.
+This course introduces students to mechanical engineering concepts and equipment.
+Key areas of interest are measurement, machining, welding, and other forms of manufacturing.
+Other topics include both 2-D and solid modeling, additive manufacturing, and laser cutting.
 COREQUISITE: MATH 1220 or MATH 2010.
 OFFERED: Sem.
 I.